cjhonlyone/GD-Based-MIMO-Waveform-Design/README.md

 ### Citation

-Please cite Caffe in your publications if it helps your research:
+Please cite this paper in your publications if it helps your research:

 ```